-Most of the reading assignments for this course will be drawn from Massey & Denning, AMERICAN CONSTITUTIONAL LAW: POWERS AND LIBERTIES (6th ed.
-2019) [hereinafter M&D] and its 2022 Supplement.
-Other course materials will be posted on the class TWEN page at appropriate times or made available in class.
+Most of the reading assignments for this course will be drawn from Massey & Denning, AMERICAN CONSTITUTIONAL LAW: POWERS AND LIBERTIES (7th ed.
+2023) [hereinafter M&D].
+Newer case excerpts, reading assignments, and other assigned activities for the course will be posted on the class D2L page at appropriate times or made available in class.

 The M&D book is a Connected Casebook meaning that there are some helpful resources available online to students who have purchased the book, including some practice multiple-choice (MC) questions.
 I encourage you to register for and utilize this online resource.
-BARBRI also offers many practice questions through its online resources.
+I also encourage you to take advantage of the BARBRI practice questions for Constitutional Law.